USRSE/usrse.github.io/_posts/newsletters/2024-04-25-newsletter.md

 ### Regular monthly working group meeting survey

-The co-chairs of the RSE Empowerment in National Labs working group are currently conducting a survey to assess if there are other meeting time options that may better accomodate a greater number of participants at the regular monthly meetings.
+The co-chairs of the RSE Empowerment in National Labs working group are currently conducting a survey to assess if there are other meeting time options that may better accommodate a greater number of participants at the regular monthly meetings.
 If you are a member of the working group, or would like to become a member, please fill out the following simple survey: [2024 US-RSE National Labs WG Meeting Times](https://forms.gle/zJ1YiKkhyQ6utZyX6).

 ### Focus group summary presentation